Changes to COVID-19 restrictions: Information for small businesses

 Austrade has important up-to-date information for exporters on international markets and logistics.

 Business Connect advisory support (available in English, Arabic, Vietnamese and Chinese)

 If you would like personal support, a Business Connect Advisor can help you strategise how best to navigate your business through this period.
 Advisors speak languages other than English including Arabic, Vietnamese and Chinese.
-Download this document for information on the Business Connect service in English and Arabic.

 Recruitment and talent